autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## consensus committee
 The set of [validator](/glossary/#validator) nodes participating in the consensus protocol for a [block](/glossary/#block) [epoch period](/glossary/#epoch-period).
 The committee is responsible for proposing new blocks, voting on block proposals to affirm the validity of proposed blocks and decide if committed to state, and notifying new blocks to peer nodes to replicate the new state.

-A new consensus committee is selected at every block epoch in an autonomous process executed by the Autonity Protocol.
+A new consensus committee is selected at every block epoch in an autonomous process executed by Autonity's [Proof of Stake (PoS)](/glossary/#proof-of-stake-pos) consensus protocol.
 The selection algorithm ranks registered validators according to the amount of their bonded stake, selecting those with the highest stake to fill the available committee member slots.
 Ranking by stake serves to maximise the amount of stake securing the network in an epoch.

 ## cryptocurrency
 A digital currency that provides a medium of exchange in a decentralised computer network.
 The record of transactions in the crypto(graphic) currency is verified and recorded in the network’s distributed ledger using cryptography.